5m1Ly/restfx/readme.md

 	- api.create()
 	- api.route()
 	- api.param()
+	- api.fetch()
+	- api.post()

 # About
-I created this resource so its easy to create a api for your (FiveM or RedM) server build on the CitizenFX framework. it uses a simpel format which allows you to easly set its call method, add parameters, etc.
+I build this resource so its easy to create a api for your (FiveM, RedM, LibertyM or FX) server build on the CitizenFX framework.
+It uses a simpel format which allows you to easly create api calls and add parameters, handlers for these calls and parameters.
 _* within any snippet we refer to the localhost addres which is `127.0.0.1:30120`_

 # Methods